glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-2-release-notes.md

 We also took community feedback on board and reinstated the "Color" icon pack and "Grey" UI theme.
 Upstream contributors are also now credited in **Help** > **About** > **Credits**.

 ## Installation
-GNU/Linux users can install Glimpse Image Editor 0.1.2 as a Flatpak from the Flathub repository.
+Linux users can install Glimpse Image Editor 0.1.2 as a Flatpak from the Flathub repository.
 There are also a number of additional installation options for Linux detailed on our [Downloads](/downloads/) page.

 Windows users can use an MSI file to install Glimpse Image Editor 0.1.2 on 32-bit and 64-bit systems running Windows 7 or later.
 We chose that type of installer to assist businesses and schools using centralised software management systems.
 This can also be found on the [Downloads](/downloads/) page.